+Please Note: This does not apply to divorce or custody matters.
 For jury trials, the first step at trial is Jury Selection.
 The lawyers and judge work together to reduce the risk that actual prejudice, not the merits of the claims and defense, will determine the outcome of the case.

 In every case, the parties are allowed to make an Opening Statement, highlighting their theme for the case, what really happened, why it happened and why their client should win.
 When witnesses testify, the first examination by one attorney is usually a Direct Examination (i.e., open-ended questions), followed by a Cross Examination (i.e., leading questions).
 When one side is done calling witnesses, the other begins.
 Motions may be made during the trial to admit or exclude evidence or to direct a verdict as a matter of law.